Upside (formerly GetUpside), available on Android and iOS devices, is a cashback app that allows consumers to earn rewards by scanning their receipts.

 After the acquisition, they all decided to embark on their first entrepreneurial journey.
 Kinnier’s contacts within the VC world allowed the team to raise a $6 million seed round in early 2016.

 In March 2020, the company was able to sign deals with two of its biggest competitors, namely GasBuddy and Checkout 51.
-As a result of those deals, the firm would allow these partners to advertise GetUpside’s personalized offers on their respective platforms.
+As a result of those deals, Upside would allow these partners to advertise its personalized offers on their respective platforms.

 2020, in particular, proved to be a very positive year for the company.
 Financial constraints imposed by the novel coronavirus led to an inflation in user growth as shoppers tried to find additional ways to save money.